osmandapp/web/main/docs/user/widgets/info-widgets.md

 ## Sunset and sunrise widgets

 Sunset and sunrise widgets show the time of the next sunrise or sunset for the center of the map.
-Widgets can also display the remaining time ("time left") until the expected sunset/sunrise (also for the center of the map).
-In both cases "time" or "time left" is indicated by the device time.
+Widgets can also display the remaining time (*time left*) until the expected sunset/sunrise (also for the center of the map).
+In both cases *time* or *time left* is indicated by the device time.

 <Tabs groupId="operating-systems">